 After The Terror (2013), things took a spin for the group.
 In 2014, they did a complete cover of The Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band entitled With a Little Help from My Fwends featuring a wide-range of musicians including Miley Cyrus, which wasn’t pleasant say the least.
 Nevertheless, Coyne’s collaboration with Kesha was the biggest turnoff.
 We knew the lips were declining, but we didn’t know they were this desperate.
 After The Flaming Lips announced a new album last October, I wasn’t too thrilled because of the direction the band was heading.
 Then in early January, when seeing the album surface on the internet, I was attracted by the bizarre laser-like album cover.
 I couldn’t read the title on the cover and didn’t have a clue since I wasn’t following it at all.
 Then I finally saw its title, Oczy Mlody – which reminded me of hallucinogenic drugs and a term that the Lips would’ve used during their prime.
 Coyne expressed that it’s Polish for “eyes of the young”.
 However, my drug assumption gave me hope, so I listened to it.

-The Flaming Lips are known for their experimental instrumentation, elements of space rock and psychedelic lyrics, amusing live shows and stunts (Wayne’s inflatable crowd surfing ball), and having very good and very mediocre albums.
+The Flaming Lips are known for their experimental instrumentation, elements of space rock and psychedelic lyrics, amusing live shows and stunts (Wayne’s inflatable crowd surfing ball), and having extremely good and extremely mediocre albums.
+This is one of those very mediocre ones.
+After some collaborative and a couple of “Fwends” albums, the Lips are back where they left off from 2013.
 They started to decay, now they are back.